HongPong/newsflows/README.txt

 - Processing.JS setup correctly
 - Some RSS/XML/ATOM feeds to parse in a given format
 - Visitors must have HTML5 browsers compliant with CANVAS tag.
 IE need not apply.
+- at this time files will be around /sites/default/files/

 ------------
 USAGE